-- Interest and motivation and their relationship to reading development
+- The relationship between motivation and reading development or disruptions

-- Instructional features and optimal response to remediation or assistance
+- Instructional features and optimal response to intervention

 - Research methods and quantitative models in developmental research